Ferries from

 How much is the ferry from Italy to Sicily?

-The Italy to Sicily ferry price can vary depending on a number of factors including the route, ferry company, season and whether you are travelling with a vehicle or not.
+Italy to Sicily ferry prices can vary depending on a number of factors including the route, ferry company, season and whether you are travelling with a vehicle or not.
+The route you choose can also affect the ferry price with the Favignana to Trapani ferry costing £30 on average and the Genoa to Palermo ferry costing £329 on average.

 Italy to Sicily ferry offers and discounts